Sialitech/label-siali/docs/source/guide/helm_values.md

 ---
-title: Available Helm values for Label Studio Helm Chart
+title: Available Helm values for Siali Label Helm Chart
 short: Available Helm values
 tier: all
 type: guide
 order: 114
 order_enterprise: 141
-meta_title: Available Helm values for Label Studio Helm Chart
+meta_title: Available Helm values for Siali Label Helm Chart
-meta_description: For cases when you want to customize your Label Studio Kubernetes deployment, review these available Helm values that you can set in your Helm chart.
+meta_description: For cases when you want to customize your Siali Label Kubernetes deployment, review these available Helm values that you can set in your Helm chart.
 section: "Install"

 ---